 The Choir of St Mary the Virgin, Nottingham is acclaimed as one of the finest Anglican church choirs in the country.
-Typically, the choir sings three services a week (Wednesday Evensong (6.15pm), Sunday Eucharist (10.45am) and Sunday Evensong (6.30pm) as well as regular concerts throughout the year, upholding a tradition of outstanding choral music in Nottingham.
+Typically, the choir sings three services a week (Wednesday Evensong (6:15pm), Sunday Eucharist (10:45am) and Sunday Evensong (6:30pm) as well as regular concerts throughout the year, upholding a tradition of outstanding choral music in Nottingham.
 Services are now regularly broadcast from the website homepage, and you can listen to recent services again here.

 The choir has made a number of recordings over recent years including Mater Christi, a disc of Marian motets produced by Regent Records (2015) and A St Mary’s Christmas, a disc of sacred and secular music for Christmas (2017).
 Beyond Nottingham, the choir has sung in Westminster Abbey and St Paul’s Cathedral and toured across Europe, most recently to France, Italy and Germany.